-Should you wish to make a complaint about the service you have received or the way you have been treated by officers, please contact the Area Team Leader that covers your part of the Borough or the Head of Development Control.
+Should you wish to make a complaint about the service you have received or the way you have been treated by officers, please contact the Head of Development Management.
 If you do not receive satisfaction, please write to or telephone the Executive Director, Planning and Conservation, who is responsible for the operation of the entire Directorate.
 If your informal approach does not satisfy your concerns, the Council operates a Formal Complaints procedure which you may follow.
 Leaflets may be obtained from the Planning Information Office.